calaldees/teachingWorkshops/teacherEducation/behaviour.md

 ### Resolutions - Discussions with students

+(I've lost count of how many times I've had this conversation ... )

 * Resolution: Explain Why (meta behaviour)
     * The number 1 factor for success/happiness == socialisation.
 This is more important than ANY subject knowledge/skill
 * Separate 'The Person' from 'The Behaviour'